-Would you recommend Independent People Homecare as an employer of choice (and why)?
+Would you recommend IP as an employer of choice (and why)?

 I have always felt included, from the day I started.
 There are bad days, same as in any job, but these are few and far between.
 I feel valued and appreciated, and have no worries aboaut approaching a manager if I have an issue I need to discuss.
 I have also been afforded opportunities to widen my role, and have been able to undertake a diploma course at no cost to myself.

 What would you say to someone who are considering a career in care?

 It can be very rewarding, but can be hard work.
 There are many aspects to care that need to be balanced, and this takes time and practice.
 Never be afraid to ask questions and never make assumptions.
 Be open to learning, be adaptable and flexible to best serve the needs of those in your care

 What are your interests and hobbies outside of work?